 Accreditation, Insurance & Warranties

 When you choose Geo Green Power for your solar panel installation, you can feel assured that we work to the highest professional standard.
-Our team has the accreditations and certifications with CHAS, Gas Safe Register, IET, MCS, NICEIC, and RECC.
+Our solar PV installers have accreditations and certifications with CHAS, IET, MCS, NICEIC, RECC, ISO 9001 and ISO 14001.

 25 Year Warranty on Solar Panels